Lab Lead

 Psychology; Religious Studies

-Liberato Domingo is a second-year student majoring in psychology and minoring in religious studies.
+Liberato Domingo is a third-year student majoring in psychology and minoring in religious studies.
 His interests are in religion, mindfulness, and how spirituality shapes identity and mental health.
 Under Dr. Huemer’s guidance, Liberato is researching the effects of meditation in nature on mental wellbeing.
+Liberato is spending the fall term on study abroad in Nepal where he will gain more insights and first-hand experience of his topics of interest.

 Amrita Menon